 - 40C: 42 ½ – 43 ¼ inches

 Which cup size is best?

 The cup size should be as proportionate as possible to your whole body, so there’s really no “perfect” size.
-However, some studies suggest that men and women think a C cup is the best one.
+Whatever size you have and are happy and comfortable with is the best size!